 GUI application

 Bestiary can be used either through the GUI application, bestiary, or through the command-line interpreter, bestiary-cli.
-The GUI is recommended for serious work, since it provides multiple shell tabs, searchable documentation, script tabs, and convenient access to the same evaluator used by the CLI.
+The GUI is recommended for serious work and long-term use, since it provides multiple shell tabs, searchable documentation, script tabs, 2D and 3D graphing, statistical plotting tools, PNG export for graphs and plots, and convenient access to the same evaluator used by the CLI.

 Here are some screenshots from Bestiary: